-Under the Compulsory Automobile Insurance Act of Ontario, the owner of a motor vehicle is responsible for insuring that the vehicle is covered with liability insurance before the vehicle is driven on the roadway.
+Under the Compulsory Automobile Insurance Act, the owner of a motor vehicle is responsible for insuring that the vehicle is covered with liability insurance before the vehicle is driven on the roadway.

 Even if the owner of the vehicle is not driving, they can be charged with “permitting the operation of a motor vehicle without insurance”.